MediahelpSverige/stockholmsbegravningstjanst/wp-content/plugins/wp-security-audit-log/readme.txt

 10. WP Security Audit Log is integrated with the built-in revision system of WordPress, thus allowing you to see what content changes users make on your WordPress posts, pages and custom post types.
 For more information read [Keep Record of All WordPress Content Changes with WP Security Audit Log Plugin](http://www.wpsecurityauditlog.com/wordpress-user-monitoring-plugin-releases/record-all-wordpress-content-changes-wp-security-audit-log-plugin/)

 == Changelog ==

+= 2.5.8 (2016-11-09) =

+* **Plugin Improvement (Standardized all date & time formats and timezone)**
+	* Plugin now uses the time & date format configured in WordPress (removed the option from plugin that override this).
+	* Updated all the [Premium Add-Ons](https://www.wpsecurityauditlog.com/extensions/all-add-ons-60-off/) to use the time & date format configured in WordPress.
+	* Changed the Request Log file extension to php and disabled execution (before it was log, hence users could guess it)

+* **Bug Fixes**
+  * Fixed a problem with restricting users' access to the plugin ([support ticket](https://wordpress.org/support/topic/sorry-you-are-not-allowed-to-access-this-page-9/)).
+  * Fixed a bug in the custom alerts - previously custom alerts were overwritten during upgrade.
+Updated [custom alerts documentation](https://www.wpsecurityauditlog.com/documentation/create-custom-alerts-wordpress-audit-trail/) as well.

 = 2.5.7 (2016-10-05) =